PHPCSStandards/PHPCSExtra/README.md

 Features
 -------------------------------------------

-Once this project is installed, you will see two new rulesets in the list of installed standards when you run `phpcs -i`: `NormalizedArrays` and `Universal`.
+Once this project is installed, you will see three new rulesets in the list of installed standards when you run `vendor/bin/phpcs -i`: `Modernize`, `NormalizedArrays` and `Universal`.

+* The `Modernize` ruleset is a standard which checks code for modernization opportunaties.
 * The `NormalizedArrays` ruleset is a standard to check the formatting of array declarations.
 * The `Universal` ruleset is **NOT** a standard, but a sniff collection.
     It should **NOT** be included in custom rulesets as a standard as it contains contradictory rules.